 - Changes in appetite or weight

-- Feeling very tired, lack of energy, pain.
+- Tiredness, lack of energy, pain.

 Depression has a major impact on the daily life of those affected, but also on those around them.